Diocese honors efforts of man injured while confronting an attempted intruder at Holy Family

-Diocese of Tulsa leaders are honoring the efforts of an individual who was injured while confronting an attempted intruder whose actions forced a lockdown Wednesday at Holy Family Cathedral School.
+Catholic Diocese of Tulsa leaders are honoring the efforts of a man who was injured while confronting an attempted intruder whose actions forced a lockdown Wednesday at Holy Family Cathedral School.

-That individual, front desk attendant Rod Notzon, is recovering, according to the Very Rev. Gary D. Kastl.
-In a statement, Kastl said Notzon was attacked with what appeared to be a sword by a man who tried to enter locked doors at the Cathedral around 4 p.m.
+That man, front desk attendant Rod Notzon, is recovering, according to the Very Rev. Gary D. Kastl.
+In a statement, Kastl said Notzon was attacked with what appeared to be a sword by a man who tried to enter locked doors at the cathedral around 4 p.m.

-"During this time, students were on the front steps of the Cathedral taking school pictures," the school's rector said, adding faculty and staff were able to immediately move students inside.
+"During this time, students were on the front steps of the Cathedral taking school pictures," the school's rector said, adding that faculty and staff were able to move the students inside safely.

-At some point while the school was locked down, the armed man proceeded down an alley between the school and the Cathedral, and used an apparent Molotov cocktail on the building.
-Kastl said the fire did damage to some south-facing windows.
+At some point while the school was locked down, the armed man went down the alley between the school and the cathedral and threw two lit Molotov cocktails on the building.
+The explosives burst into flames, police said, and Kastl said the fire damaged some south-facing windows.

 People are also reading…

-No children were harmed, according to law enforcement, but Kastl said Notzon suffered cuts to his hands and was transported to a local hospital for treatment.
+No children were harmed, according to law enforcement, but Kastl said Notzon had cuts to his hands and was taken to a hospital for treatment.

-"The individual never approached nor made his way into the school," Kastl said, expressing "sincere admiration" for Notzon's efforts.
+"The individual never approached nor made his way into the school," Kastl said of the intruder, expressing "sincere admiration" for Notzon's efforts.

 Kastl thanked law enforcement for their quick response and leadership.